-This falls woefully short of the £8.3 million that is required to complete the project, but we are confident that with your assistance we will be able to raise the necessary funds.
+This falls woefully short of the inflation adjusted £8.3 million that is now required to complete the project, but we are confident that with your assistance we will be able to raise the necessary funds.
 Building works have started on site, the demolition programme commenced on Monday 7th August 2017 and the site was fully vacated on Sunday 6th of August 2017, daily prayers can be performed at Masjid Aysha, 4 Eccleston Road W13 0RL.

 Arrangements for Jummah prayers have been organised at Hanwell Community Centre Sports Hall, Westcott Crescent, Hanwell W7 1PD, to begin on Friday 11th August between 12-2pm.
 The Khutba will begin at 1pm and prayers will stand 1.25pm.
 Please park sensibly and take instruction from the stewards.

 The work is being project managed free of charge, by the construction arm of Henley Homes plc, the company have been long-term supporters of the Masjid.
 Historically Henley managed the planning submission resulting in a first application consent for the new building, with unanimous support from the local authority planning committee.
 Further information on the company can be found at www.henley-homes.co.uk